kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 ```

 ### Setup The Repositories
 The composition of the various git repositories is central to the pipeline process.
-We've already been working with the hydrated-config repository that holds all our fully rendered yaml resources that are applied through Anthos Config Manager.
+We've already been working with the hydrated-config repository that holds all our fully rendered yaml resources that are applied through Anthos Config Management.

 In this step you'll create the app-templates repository and the base-config repository.
-Just like with the hydrated-config repos, these repositories are reused across all apps and lifecycles and only need to be setup once.
+Just like with the hydrated-config repos, these repositories are reused by each app and only need to be set up once.

 Sample repos are provided in this workshop.
 The command below will make a copy of the sample repos and post new repos for them in your github account.